Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Objectives

-The GS-EPI course is designed to train future managers to implement prevention, surveillance and/or control of epidemics and emergences of infectious and parasitic origin, by integrating eco-environmental, health and social-economic data specific to each intervention context
+The GS-EPI program aims to train future managers responsible for implementing prevention, surveillance, and/or control measures for infectious and parasitic epidemics and emergencies, integrating eco-environmental, health, and socio-economic data specific to each intervention context.

-The "multidisciplinary and integrative scientific approach" that characterizes the training program, combined with the multi-scale analysis of intervention contexts (global, regional, local), enables future experts to propose the "enlightened" management necessary to meet the challenges of our contemporary societies.
+The "multidisciplinary and integrative scientific approach" that characterizes the training program, combined with a multi-scale approach to analyzing intervention contexts (global, regional, local), enables future experts to propose the "informed" management necessary to meet the challenges of our contemporary societies.

 Read more